-The kiss of power, fear and oppression - main theme of the oil painting by master of oils
+Art and Politics.
+The kiss of power, fear and oppression - main theme of the Political Artwork

 Gheorghe Virtosu distended and distorted figures here have a fidelity not to physical appearance in the world but to a deeper sense of realism that looks past the deceptive veil of realistic extrusion of the essence to essences themselves.
 What is represented in Socialist Fraternal Kiss abstract picture is an unmasking of inhumanity, the artist's Brezhnev, and Honecker – or communist functionaries generally – revealing themselves to be more bestial than human.
 These figures have their mouths locked together in a profane act of violence that destroys both human affection in the very gestural locale of its expression, i.e. The kiss.

 The kiss carries connotations here of power, fear, and oppression – the antipathy of the normal significance of the human embrace – and removes the gesture from the world of sincerity and reciprocity, just as the omnivorous ogre of the post-war Soviet Union enveloped eastern Europe.

 Gheorghe Virtosu main heads at the upper part of the oil painting, that enact the fraternal kiss, incorporate in a twisted contortion other subaltern faces that share their animalistic lineaments.
 This is a visual rendering of the ultimate dehumanization of communism which denied and sought to eradicate selfhood and make humans obedient and malleable drones in an obsessionally ordered state structure.